Osama bin Laden (elephant): Other elephants

-Post 9/11, villagers in Assam started calling elephants which damaged their crops or homes Osama bin Laden, viewing them as terrorists.
+After the September 11 attacks in the United States, villagers in Assam started calling elephants which damaged their crops or homes Osama bin Laden, viewing them as terrorists.
 In 2008, another elephant also named "Osama bin Laden" – that caused more than 11 fatalities and dozens of injuries – was shot dead in Jharkhand.
+Another, known as "Laden", killed 5 people before being caught and dying in captivity in 2019.